-Home purchase contracts will have many deadlines laid out for meeting certain milestones in the purchase process.
-All of these deadlines can be negotiated by the buyer and seller, and it’s very important to think through what may be the appropriate amount of time required to meet each deadline, since once a deadline is listed in the contract, there is no requirement that either party be flexible about changing it.
+Home purchase contracts will have many contingencies and deadlines laid out for meeting certain milestones in the purchase process.
+All of these deadlines can be negotiated by the buyer and seller, and it's important to think through what might be the appropriate amount of time required to meet each deadline, since once a deadline is listed in the contract, there is no requirement that either party be flexible about changing it.

 At nearly each of these deadlines lies an opportunity for the buyer to back out of the contract without forfeiting the earnest money, so long as the buyer submits timely, appropriate notice of the intent to back out.

 For example, one of the most common deadlines where earnest money can be at risk is the inspection contingency deadline.
-In the contract, the buyer should negotiate a date far enough out to allow for all desired inspections to be made.
+In the contract, the buyer should negotiate a date far enough out to allow for all desired home inspections to be made.
 If, during those inspections, the buyer discovers something about the property that he or she cannot live with, the buyer will nearly always have the option to drop out by the deadline.
 So long as the buyer does so with timely, proper notice, the seller must promptly return the earnest money and move on with marketing the home to other potential buyers.

 However, if the deadline has passed and the buyer discovers something else about the house that is objectionable, and drops out of the contract, the seller will likely have the option to keep the buyer's earnest money.